On the almost-principal minors of a symmetric matrix: Abstract

 \section{Abstract}

+The almost-principal rank characteristic sequence (apr-sequence) of an $n\times n$ symmetric matrix is introduced, which is defined to be the string $a_1 a_2 \cdots a_{n-1}$, where $a_k$ is either {\tt A}, {\tt S}, or {\tt N}, according as all, some but not all, or none of its almost-principal minors of order $k$ are nonzero.
+In contrast to the other principal rank characteristic sequences in the literature, the apr-sequence of a matrix does not depend on principal minors.
 The almost-principal rank of a symmetric matrix $B$, denoted by $\aprank(B)$, is defined as the size of a largest nonsingular almost-principal submatrix of $B$.
-The almost-principal rank characteristic sequence (apr-sequence) of an $n\times n$ symmetric matrix is introduced, which is defined as $a_1 a_2 \cdots a_{n-1}$, where $a_k$ is {\tt A}, {\tt S}, or {\tt N}, according as all, some but not all, or none of its almost-principal minors of order $k$ are nonzero.
-In contrast to the other principal rank characteristic sequences in the literature, the apr-sequence of a matrix does not depend on principal minors.
-A complete characterization of the sequences not containing any $\tt A$s that can realized as the apr-sequence of a symmetric matrix over a field $F$ is provided.
-A necessary condition for a sequence to be the apr-sequence of a symmetric matrix over a field $F$ is presented.
+A complete characterization of the sequences not containing an $\tt A$ that can be realized as the apr-sequence of a symmetric matrix over a field $\F$ is provided.
+A necessary condition for a sequence to be the apr-sequence of a symmetric matrix over a field $\F$ is presented.
 It is shown that if $B \in \Fnn$ is symmetric and non-diagonal, then $\rank(B)-1 \leq \aprank(B) \leq \rank(B)$, with both bounds being sharp.
 Moreover, it is shown that if $B$ is symmetric, non-diagonal and singular, and does not contain a zero row, then $\rank(B) = \aprank(B)$.
-Using probabilistic techniques, a complete characterization of the apr-sequences of symmetric matrices over fields of characteristic $0$ is established.

 {\bf Keywords.} Almost-principal minor; almost-principal rank characteristic sequence; enhanced principal rank characteristic sequence; symmetric matrix; rank; ap-rank.

 {\bf AMS subject classifications.} 15B57, 15A15, 15A03.